ro0mquy/rtificial/strahlenwerk/ReadMe.md

 * `[Click]` set time position
 * `[Ctrl]+S` save all timeline data to `timeline.xml`
 * `[Space]` Play/pause
+* `S` Place a Keyframe for the camera uniforms at the current position

 #### Scenes
 * `[Ctrl]+[Drag]` create new scene or move already existing